 Interesting Animal Facts About Sloths

-Last Updated on February 18, 2022 by
+Last Updated on June 10, 2023 by Shu

 Sloths are one of the most unique and interesting creatures on the planet.
 These peaceful animals are the epitome of chilled out and look like they are always in a good mood, even when they’re not.
 Sloths are impossible not to love.

-Sloths are everyone’s favorite animal!
+They are everyone’s favorite animal!
 They are the perfect combination of all the best things in the animal kingdom- a goofy smile, furry faces, and of course those long dangly arms.
 Best of all, they are our daily reminder to take it easy!

-Do sloths like humans?
+But did you know all there is to know about sloths?
+Probably not!
 If you are looking for interesting facts about sloths, you’ve come to the right place!
+Read on to find out more about the coolest-looking creature on the planet!

 Even though most sloth species are not in critical danger from extinction, they are very reliant on trees to survive, so the more trees that get cut down and more of their natural habitat gets destroyed, the more in danger they will be.
 There are lots of things you can do to support your favorite furry friend, from donating to animal charities to adopting a sloth that’s being looked after!

-They live in Central America and South America deep in the tropical forests so it’s hard to find out exactly how many sloths there are in the world and whether they are doing well or not.
+They live in Central and South America deep in the tropical forests so it’s hard to find out exactly how many sloths there are in the world and whether they are doing well or not.

 Sloths are super interesting creatures and there are lots of interesting facts about them listed below, we bet there’s at least one in there that you had no idea about!

-Top 15 Interesting Facts About Sloths
+Top 13 Interesting Facts About Sloths

 Out of these species, the Maned sloth is on the endangered watch list and the Pygmy three-toed sloth is at risk of extinction as there are so few left.

-Sloths spend most of their lives in trees.
 Sloths only come down to the forest floor once a week, and this is when they are most at risk of predators.

-Sloths grow algae on their fur making them look extra furry and green!
 This is actually by design as the algae get shelter and water from the sloths and the sloths get camouflage from the algae, as well as nutrients absorbed through their skin!
 In the winter months, the algae go grey, making them blend in with the trees and making them look extra bushy.

-Sloths are the slowest moving mammal on earth!
 They tend to only travel up to 125feet (38 meters) in a whole day!
 And when they are on the ground, they crawl at about 1 foot (30cm) per minute!
 That’s less than half of a football pitch in a whole day!

 The sloth is so slow that it can conserve its energy for as long as possible.
 Because they live off leaves, branches, and flowers, they have a low metabolism, around 40-45% lower than other similarly sized mammals.
+As the rule of nature, slow animals usually have a longer life-span.

-Sloths are surprisingly good swimmers!
 Despite being super slow on land, they can swim about three times faster, which is surprising for such a slow-moving animal!

 Sloths can hold their breath for 40 minutes, letting their heart rate drop a third of its regular speed and suppressing their metabolism so they burn off less energy.